 For more information about the requirements for private wells in Iowa, you can refer to the private well information booklet named "Non-Public Water Wells and Water Systems.".
 This booklet is a consumer information resource that contains important information about private well ownership and services.
 You can order a printed copy of this booklet by downloading the order form and requesting a copy or by contacting the Iowa DNR at the phone number or email address listed at the bottom of this web page.

-Information for Geothermal (GHEX) Loop Installers
+Geothermal (GHEX) Loop Installers

 Installing geothermal heat loops (GHEX loops) in Iowa requires that an Iowa DNR Certified Well Driller be present on-site at all times when vertical or horizontal borehole drilling is taking place, when loop pipe fusion is taking place, when the loop pipe is installed into the borehole, pressure testing of the loop pipe and when borehole grouting is taking place.

 As you perform GHEX drilling in Iowa, please be sensitive to the goal of protecting the groundwater resources that all citizens use for drinking water supplies.
 GHEX boreholes interact with our drinking water supplies and because of this your drilling projects must be designed to provide ongoing protections within your boreholes.
 In addition, much of the eastern one-third of Iowa includes Karst geologic features that make it difficult to install GHEX boreholes and ensure long term protections are in-place.
 Please contact our offices for additional information on requirements in Karst areas of our state.